Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, which limits public information on exploitation prevalence.
-Chromium's own assessment marks it as high severity, indicating that exploitation could lead to complete compromise of the system hosting the browser.
+The EPSS score is <1% and the vulnerability is not listed in the CISA KEV catalog, indicating limited publicly documented exploitation.
+Chromium's own assessment, coupled with a CVSS score of 8.3, classifies it as high severity, suggesting that exploitation could lead to complete compromise of the system hosting the browser.
 The attack requires the attacker to have already compromised the renderer process, so a prior foothold is necessary.
-The lack of a publicly documented exploit coupled with the high severity suggests a moderate to high risk for systems that remain on affected versions.
+The lack of a publicly documented exploit coupled with the high severity indicates a moderate to high risk for systems that remain on affected versions.

 OpenCVE Enrichment